-Table C-21.
+Table C-20.
 Guidelines to Identify Potential Causes of Impairment of Primary Contact Use in Lake Michigan Open Water and Shoreline Assessment Units

-Potential Cause Guidelines ^(1, 2) Fecal Coliform Geometric mean of all fecal-coliform-bacteria observations (minimum of five samples) collected during the most recent three years >200 cfu/100 ml, or $>10\%$ of observations exceed 400 cfu/100 ml.
+Potential Cause Guidelines ^(1, 2) Fecal Coliform Geometric mean of all fecal coliform bacteria observations (minimum of five samples) collected during the most recent three years >200 cfu/100 ml, or >10% of observations exceed 400 cfu/100 ml.
 Escherichia coli For any shoreline segment, on average at least one bathing beach closure/advisory per year based on E. coli bacteria.

-- 1. The applicable fecal-coliform standard in 35 Illinois Administrative Code, Part 302, Subpart E, Section 302.505 requires a minimum of five samples in not more than a 30-day period.
-However, because samples are seldom available frequency, the guidelines are based on a minimum of five samples (May through October) over the most recent three-year period. - 2.
-Department of Public Health Bathing Beach Code (77 III.
+- 1. The applicable fecal coliform standard in 35 Ill.
 Adm.
-Code 820.400): An Escherichia coli count of 235 colonies/100 ml in each of two samples collected on the same day shall require closing the beach.
-Note: beaches in Lake County and suburban Cook County are closed when one sample exceeds 235/100 ml; beach managers in Chicago post advisories when a geometric mean of two consecutive water samples exceeds 235 E. coli cfu/100 ml.
-Beaches in Chicago are closed-when sewage is released to Lake Michigan and remain closed until the geometric mean of two consecutive water samples is less than 235 E. coli cfu/100ml.
+Code, Part 302, Subpart E, Section 302.505 requires a minimum of five samples in not more than a 30-day period.
+However, because Illinois EPA samples at less than a frequency in which the General Use standards could be applied, the guidelines are based on a minimum of five samples (May through October) over the most recent three-year period. - 2.
+Department of Public Health Bathing Beach Code [77 Ill.
+Adm.
+Code, Section 820.400(e)]: An Escherichia coli count of 235 colonies/100 ml in each of two samples collected on the same day shall require closing the beach.
+Note: beaches in Lake County and suburban Cook County are closed when one E. coli sample exceeds 235 cfu/100 ml; beach managers in Chicago post advisories when a geometric mean of two consecutive water samples exceeds 235 E. coli cfu/100 ml.
+Beaches in Chicago are closed when sewage is released to Lake Michigan and remain closed until the geometric mean of two consecutive water samples is less than 235 E. coli cfu/100ml.

-Public and Food Processing Water Supply Use- Streams, Lakes, and Lake Michigan
+Public and Food Processing Water Supply Use - Streams, Lakes, and Lake Michigan

-We assess attainment of Public and Food Processing Water Supply Use only in waters in which the use is currently occurring, as evidenced by the presence of an active public-water-supply intake.
-The assessment of Public and Food Processing Water Supply Use is based on conditions in both untreated and treated water (Table C-22).
-By incorporating data of programs related to both the federal Clean Water Act and the federal Safe Drinking Water Act, these guidelines provide a comprehensive assessment of Public and Food Processing Water Supply Use.
+Illinois EPA assesses attainment of Public and Food Processing Water Supply Use only in waters in which the use is currently occurring, as evidenced by the presence of an active public water supply intake.
+The Public and Food Processing Water Supply Use assessment is based on conditions in both untreated and treated water (Table C-21).
+By incorporating data from programs related to both the federal Clean Water Act and the federal Safe Drinking Water Act, these guidelines provide a comprehensive assessment of Public and Food Processing Water Supply Use.

-Assessments of Public and Food Processing Water Supply Use recognize that characteristics and concentrations of substances in Illinois surface waters can vary and that a single assessment guideline may not protect sufficiently in all situations.
+Public and Food Processing Water Supply Use assessments recognize that characteristics and concentrations of substances in Illinois surface waters can vary and that a single assessment guideline may not protect sufficiently in all situations.
 Using multiple assessment guidelines helps improve the reliability of these assessments.
-When applying these assessment guidelines, Illinois EPA also considers the water-quality substance, the level of treatment available for that substance, and the monitoring frequency of that substance in the untreated water.

-One of the assessment guidelines for untreated water uses a frequency-of-exceedance threshold (10%) because this threshold represents the true risk of impairment better than does a single exceedance of a water-quality criterion.
-Assessment guidelines also recognize situations in which water treatment that consists only of "...coagulation, sedimentation, filtration, storage and chlorination, or other equivalent treatment processes" (35 Ill.
+One of the assessment guidelines for untreated water uses a frequency of exceedance threshold (10%) because this threshold represents the true risk of impairment better than a single exceedance of a water quality criterion.
+Assessment guidelines also recognize situations in which water treatment that consists only of "...coagulation, sedimentation, filtration, storage and chlorination, or other equivalent treatment processes" (35 III.
 Adm.
 Code 302.303; hereafter called "conventional treatment") may be insufficient for reducing potentially harmful levels of some substances.
-To determine if a Maximum Contaminant Level (MCL) violation in treated water would likely occur if treatment additional to conventional treatment were not applied (see 35 Ill.
+To determine if a Maximum Contaminant Level (MCL) violation in treated water would likely occur if treatment additional to conventional treatment were not applied (see 35 III.
 Adm.
-Code 302.305), we compare the concentration of the potentially harmful substance in untreated water to the MCL-threshold concentration.
+Code 302.305), Illinois EPA compares the concentration of the potentially harmful substance in untreated water to the MCL-threshold concentration.
 If the concentration in untreated water exceeds an MCL-related threshold concentration, then an MCL violation could reasonably be expected in the absence of additional treatment.